Valuation Of Supply Under GST - When Discount Is Given

 Service Tax Allowed

-According to GST Act section 15(2), taxable or transaction value comprises:
+According to Section 15(2) of the GST Act, the taxable or transaction value includes:

-• Any taxes, tariffs, fees, or additional costs assessed separately (other than CGST, SGST, IGST).
+• Any taxes, tariffs, fees, or other costs assessed separately (excluding CGST, SGST, and IGST)

-• The amount by the recipient of goods on behalf of the supplier.
+• The amount paid by the recipient of goods or services on behalf of the supplier

-• Interests, late fees, or penalties for late payment
+• Interest, late fees, or penalties for late payment

-• Expenses include commission, packaging, loading and unloading expenses, and transportation which the supplier does before or at the time of delivery of goods.
+• Expenses include commission, packaging, loading and unloading expenses, and transportation costs that the supplier incurs before or at the time of delivery of goods.

 Discounts after supply will only be accepted if: